What is HotDog Patient Warming?

 Frequently Asked Questions

-How is HotDog safer for orthopedic surgeries?
+How is HotDog safer for my orthopedic surgeries?

 Air-free HotDog patient warming is safer for surgeries involving implanted foreign materials—such as orthopedic and cardiac surgery—because there is no waste heat disrupting the sterile field with contaminants.
 Rising waste heat from forced-air warming contaminates the sterile surgical field above the table with dirty air from the floor by generating convection currents.
 There is an increasing body of peer-reviewed evidence published on this issue.
 (Research)